Multi-asset return risk measures: Empirical study

+As a first example, we use the \texttt{usprivautoclaim} data from the \texttt{R}-package \texttt{CASdatasets}.
+This data set contains private motor insurance losses of a US insurance company.
+On the left-hand side of Figure~\ref{fig:insurance_data} we present the histogram of the losses.
+Additionally, we fit a lognormal and an exponential distribution to the data.
+The quantile-quantile(QQ)-plot on the right-hand side shows that the exponential distribution does not lead to a good fit.
+In contrast, the lognormal distribution seems to be a reasonable choice.
+This is line with the literature, see, e.g., Wüthrich~\cite[Section 3.2.3]{Wuthrich}.
+Furthermore, the lognormal distribution can be used to approximate the total claim amount for small portfolio sizes, see again~\cite[Section 4.1.2]{Wuthrich}.

+So, from now on, we assume a risky position that is lognormally distributed, $X\sim\text{LN}(\mu,\sigma^2)$, where we specifically use the calibrated parameters of the lognormal distribution from Figure~\ref{fig:insurance_data}, $\mu = 6.9686$ and $\sigma = 1.0545$.
+In addition, we assume that $X$ is uncorrelated to the stocks.
+The latter is a meaningful assumption, because losses from the insurance business, such as those from car crashes, are independent of fluctuations on a stock exchange.
+Under these specifications, we always end up with lognormally distributed relative losses:

-\subsubsection{Comparison with RRM}
+\subsection{Comparison with RRM}

-We begin with a comparison of MARRMs with their RRM counterparts.
+We begin by comparing MARRMs with their RRM counterparts.
 To the best of our knowledge, even in the case of MARMs, there are only few references that illustrate the influence of multiple eligible assets in concrete market setups.
 For instance, \cite{desmettre2020} compare monetary risk measures and MARMs in a one-period Black-Scholes setup, i.e.,~no intermediate trading is allowed. \cite{laudage2022} compare the two types of risk measures in a balance-sheet model with distributions inspired by the CAPM market model.
 Finally, \cite{frittelli_2006} compare MARMs for different security sets consisting of stochastic processes instead of random variables.